-The goals of traffic calming are:
+The goals of this policy are totraffic calming are:

 - 1. Improve livability in neighbourhoods - 2.
 Increase active transportation - 3.
-Improve safety and the perception of safety for people travelling by all modes - 4.
+Improve safety and the perception of safety for people travelling by all modes - 4.1.
+Establish an equitable and transparent approach to traffic calming - 4.
 Align driver behaviour with surrounding land uses - 5.
 Plan and implement fiscally prudent infrastructure